-During the development of the Upper Joachim Creek Floodplain Management Planning effort, the communities in the watershed were responsible for identifying and refining its goals and objectives.
+During the development of the Upper Joachim Creek Floodplain Management Plan, the local governing bodies in the watershed were responsible for identifying and refining their goals and objectives.
 These communities included the City of De Soto (the City) and Jefferson County (the County).
 Both the City and the County are partners in this FMP and are responsible for ultimately implementing the FMP.
 Each have elected officials who ultimately make decision on altering city/county codes, expending resources, and voting on many actions that the FMP recommends.